 I don’t want my kids to grow up fearing other people and I want them to have fun.
 Missing out on things like sleep overs as a kid really sucks, I want my boys to enjoy their friends and soak up all the goodness that an innocent sleep over has to offer.
 My boys are still young (2 and 5), but when they are around seven and want to sleep over at a friend house, I will most probably let them.

-I’m Melissa and I have two kids, an eight-year-old daughter named Dominique and a six-year-old son named Luca.
-They’re both in school and while Luca is still navigating the big world of Year 1 friendships, Dom, who is in year three, has established her girl squad.
+I have two kids, a nine-year-old daughter named Dominique and a seven-year-old son named Luca.
+They’re both in school and while Luca is still navigating the big world of Year Two friendships, Dom, who is in Year Four, has established her girl squad.
 They’re a nice group of kids with lovely parents, a couple of whom we have become great friends with.
 I have stepped well out of my comfort zone in the past couple of months and done the birthday party drop-off (BIG step for me), but I draw the line at sleep-overs.
 While none of her friends have actually invited her to a sleep-over before, I know it’s coming soon and I also know that my “no” will probably make my daughter hate my guts.
 But it’s not my job to make sure my kids like me – it’s my job to make decisions that I think are best for them.

 While facing a potentially inappropriate situation is still difficult for teenagers (and even adults) to handle, I think it’s almost impossible for a child of eight to understand and deal with.
 While my kids are young and essentially vulnerable, I’m not willing to test those waters – even if it’s an unlikely scenario.
 If my child is at a person’s home and they have guests, I don’t know those people.
 Do they have older siblings?
 Do those older siblings have friends over?
 I know what abuse can do to a person and it changes you in a way that is irreparable, so I’m just not willing to take that chance with my kids because once it’s done, there’s no undoing it.
 They are so young for such a short moment in time and while friendship and connection is important, I don’t think you need to sleep at your friend’s house to bond you.
 There is plenty of time in the future for that.